-Attorneys Daniel P. Seink, Claudia Rose Brown, Monica Newell, Steven Roush and George Aljoe are accredited by The Department of Veterans Affairs to prepare, present and prosecute claims for veteran’s benefits before the Department of Veterans Affairs (VA).
+Attorneys Daniel P. Seink, Claudia Rose Brown, and Steven Roush are accredited by The Department of Veterans Affairs to prepare, present and prosecute claims for veteran’s benefits before the Department of Veterans Affairs (VA).

 Many qualified Ohio veterans are not aware of medical, compensation and/or pension benefits to which they are entitled.
 Surviving spouses and dependents of deceased veterans in Ohio may also be eligible for benefits.
 Of particular importance to those individuals faced with the costs of long-term care, veteran benefits may be available to provide home care, and/or help pay for home care, assisted living care, and nursing home care under the Aid and Attendance Pension.
 Read below for more information on these important benefits, including the Examples.